FORTH-ICS-INSPIRE/artemis/README.md

 * Support for both IPv4 and IPv6 prefixes.
 * Modularity/extensibility by design.

-## Architecture
+## System Architecture

 ![Architecture](docs/images/artemis_system_overview.png)

-The philosophy behind the ARTEMIS architecture is the use of a message bus (MBUS) in the core, used for routing messages (RPC, pub/sub, etc.) between different processes/services and containers, using the kombu framework (https://github.com/celery/kombu) to interface between rabbitmq and the message senders/receivers (e.g., consumers).
+The philosophy behind the ARTEMIS architecture is the use of a message bus (MBUS) in its core, used for routing messages (RPC, pub/sub, etc.) between different processes/services and containers, using the kombu framework (https://github.com/celery/kombu) to interface between rabbitmq and the message senders/receivers (e.g., consumers).
 The controller/supervisor